-Turkey, officially the Republic of Türkiye, is a transcontinental country spanning Anatolia in West Asia and East Thrace in Southeast Europe.
-It's bordered by the Black Sea, several countries to the east, the Mediterranean Sea to the south, and the Aegean Sea, Greece, and Bulgaria to the west.
-With a population exceeding 85 million, mainly ethnic Turks and a significant Kurdish minority, Turkey is officially secular with a Muslim-majority population.
-Ankara is the capital, while Istanbul serves as the largest city and economic hub.
-Other important cities include İzmir, Bursa, and Antalya.
+Turkey, officially the Republic of Türkiye, is a transcontinental country located mainly in West Asia (Anatolia) and partly in Southeast Europe (East Thrace).
+It shares borders with several countries, including Greece, Bulgaria, Georgia, Armenia, Azerbaijan, Iran, Iraq, and Syria, and is bordered by the Black Sea, the Mediterranean Sea, and the Aegean Sea.
+With a population of over 85 million, predominantly ethnic Turks and a significant Kurdish minority, Turkey is a Muslim-majority, secular state.
+Ankara serves as its capital, while Istanbul is its largest city and economic hub.
+Other major cities include İzmir, Bursa, and Antalya.

-In 1926, Turkey adopted a civil law legal system, replacing Sharia-derived Ottoman law, with the Civil Code based on the Swiss Civil Code of 1907 and the Swiss Code of Obligations of 1911.
+In 1926, Turkey adopted a civil law legal system, replacing Sharia-derived Ottoman law; The Civil Code, adopted in 1926, was based on the Swiss Civil Code of 1907 and the Swiss Code of Obligations of 1911.

-In 1926, Turkey adopted a civil law legal system, replacing Sharia-derived Ottoman law, with the Civil Code based on the Swiss Civil Code of 1907 and the Swiss Code of Obligations of 1911.
+In 1926, Turkey adopted a civil law legal system, replacing Sharia-derived Ottoman law; The Civil Code, adopted in 1926, was based on the Swiss Civil Code of 1907 and the Swiss Code of Obligations of 1911.

 Following the 1913 coup d'état, the Three Pashas took control of the Ottoman government.

-In 1913, during the Second Balkan War, the Ottomans managed to recover some territory in Europe, such as Edirne.
+In 1913, the Ottomans managed to recover some territory in Europe, such as Edirne, in the Second Balkan War.

 In 1914, the percentage of non-Muslims in modern-day Turkey was 19.1%.

-Since 1918, Turkish architecture can be divided into three parts, with the first one including the First National Architectural Movement period, which transitioned into modernist architecture.
+Since 1918, Turkish architecture can be divided into three parts.

 In 1919, the occupation of İzmir by the Allies in the aftermath of World War I initiated the Turkish National Movement.